 ||Miguel Reina Ortiz

-If you are interested in membership in the ASTMH Committee on Global Health, include the ACGH membership fee in your dues renewal for 2017.
-For further information, contact Buffy Finn, Member Services Administrator at firstname.lastname@example.org.
+If you are interested in membership in the ASTMH Committee on Global Health, include the ACGH membership fee with your dues renewal.
+For further information, contact Buffy Finn, Manager, Membership.